 - In a medium mixing bowl, combine sugar, oil, egg, & molasses with a fork or whisk.

-- In a separate larger bowel, whisk together all dry ingredients to combine.
+- In a separate larger bowl, whisk together all dry ingredients to combine.

 - Pour wet mixture into dry mixture and stir with a fork until totally combined.
 Then use a medium or large cookie scoop to divide dough into balls.
 Roll the balls in sugar and bake at 350 for 7-10 minutes.
 (Cookies should look puffy but not browned.)

-- Remove from oven and allow to cook on the pan for at least 5 minutes.
+- Remove from oven and allow to cool on the pan for at least 5 minutes.
 Then transfer cookies to a cooling rack with wax paper underneath.

 - Meanwhile, in a small, microwave-safe bowl, melt the white chocolate together with the shortening in 20-second increments, stirring in between.
 When chocolate is smooth and melted, transfer it to a small zip-lock bag, snip off one corner, and drizzle chocolate over the cookies.

 - Allow chocolate to dry completely before stacking.
 If in a hurry, place in the freezer for a few minutes to harden the chocolate.

 You might also enjoy…